 Drew Paine investigates collaborative scientific software development using ethnographic and user research methods.
-In USS he works on the Usable Data Abstractions (UDA), Science Capsule and Deduce projects studying the work of scientists from multiple domains so as to inform the design of tools to facilitate their research.
+In USS he works on the Usable Data Abstractions (UDA), Science Capsule, and Deduce projects studying the work of scientists from multiple domains to inform the design of tools to facilitate their research.

 He received his PhD from the Department of Human Centered Design & Engineering (HCDE) at the University of Washington in Seattle, WA in August 2016.
 Working in Dr. Charlotte Lee's Computer Supported Collaboration (CSC) Laboratory, Drew investigated the collaborative work of scientists in physics & astronomy, microbiology, oceanography, and climate science.
 He received a Software Engineering BS from Rose-Hulman Institute of Technology in May 2010.

 Drew Paine, Devarshi Ghoshal, Lavanya Ramakrishnan, "Experiences with a Flexible User Research Process to Build Data Change Tools", Journal of Open Research Software, September 1, 2020, doi: 10.5334/jors.284

 Scientific software development processes are understood to be distinct from commercial software development practices due to uncertain and evolving states of scientific knowledge.
 Sustaining these software products is a recognized challenge, but under-examined is the usability and usefulness of such tools to their scientific end users.
 User research is a well-established set of techniques (e.g., interviews, mockups, usability tests) applied in commercial software projects to develop foundational, generative, and evaluative insights about products and the people who use them.
 Currently these approaches are not commonly applied and discussed in scientific software development work.
 The use of user research techniques in scientific environments can be challenging due to the nascent, fluid problem spaces of scientific work, varying scope of projects and their user communities, and funding/economic constraints on projects.